kkoomen/sticky/README.md

 Some sticky elements may contain content that doesn't fit within the viewport height.
 This script alters the behavior of sticky elements by making them sticky at the bottom, instead of the top, when needed.
-An element will be sticky once the user reached the bottom of the element.
+An element will be sticky once the user reached the bottom of the element, but only when it expands the viewport height.
+Otherwise it will use the default `position: sticky;` behavior.

 Why?
 Well if the content is expanding the viewport and it is sticky then a user never ever will see the bottom content within the element.